 I am a lecturer in the Networks Group at Queen Mary University of London (as well as an Honorary Senior Research Associate at University College London).
 My current research interests centre around networks: mainly computer networks but anything where things are associated with other things can be viewed as a network.

-I am professor of Artificial Intelligence and Head of the School of Electronic Engineering and Computer Science where I am also head of the Game AI Research Group.
+I am a Professor of Networks and the Head of School at the School of Electronic Engineering and Computer Science.

 I am Professor of Computer Science and Deputy Head of School.
 My other current responsibilities include serving on the Executive Committee of the Council of Professors and Heads of Computing, leading our Theoretical Computer Science research group and Academic Lead for Queen Mary on the Institute of Coding.